-Don’t start counting your dollars yet, there is the big issue of the taxman.
+Don’t start counting your dollars yet, there is a big issue for the taxman.

-How Much Per Year is 35 Dollars an Hour After Taxes?
+How Much is 35 Dollars an Hour After Taxes?

 How much you are taxed depends on several factors including your state, marital status, and other tax obligations.
 When all factors are taken into consideration, 35 dollars a year comes down to around $52,500 per year.